 3. Market Analysis

 Carrying out a market analysis serves as the main point of writing a business plan.
 It gives you a clear idea about the industry, helps you spot gaps in the market where your business can fit in, and also in knowing your target audience better.

-While carrying out market analysis make sure you know what your competitors are doing and what all techniques and methods of conducting the business exist in the market.
-Apart from that, the market analysis also helps you in formulating your business strategy.
+While carrying out market analysis, make sure you know what your competitors are doing and what all techniques and methods of conducting the business exist in the market.
+Apart from that, market analysis also helps you in formulating your business strategy.